sportly/ember-cli-mixpanel-service/README.md

 This plugin uses the ember-cli project's configuration as defined in `config/environment.js`.

-Add your typekit kitId to `config/environment.js` and you're good to go.
+Add your Mixpanel API token to `config/environment.js` and you're good to go.
 A couple more params below

 ```js
 // environment.js